GangSuUGA/MATSim-InformedUrbanTransportSystems/Sustainabe Design and Build.md

 ### External Climate Forcing
 - Modifications in the periodic supply of sunlight reaching the surface of the Earth and the way it is supplied across the world are caused by orbital differences in the motion of the Earth.
-- Although there exists very slight change to the area-averaged yearly averaged sunshine, strong alterations within seasonal and geographical distribution can exist.
 - **Earth's axis procession**, modifications in the **Earth's axis tilt angle of rotation**, and **differences in Earth's eccentricity** are the three kinds of kinematic change.
 - If these three kinds of kinematic change are jointed together, they will produce **Milankovitch cycles**, which have great effect on the Earth's climate and are visible for their appearance in the stratigraphic record, their connection with the Sahara retreat and advance, and for their connection to interglacial and glacial periods.
 - Heat from radioactive compound decay, tidal energy from the moon, and geothermal energy from the Earth's core are other sources of energy input to the Earth besides the Sun, which is the leading source.